hardkoded/playwright-sharp-contrib/README.md

 # playwright-sharp-contrib
-A Set of extensiones for PlawrightSharp
+A set of extensions for PlawrightSharp